jeanNyil/redhat-ceq-demos/camel-quarkus-http/README.md

 - User has self-provisioner privilege or has access to a working OpenShift project

 1. Login to the OpenShift cluster
-    ```zsh
+    ```shell script
     oc login ...
     ```
 2. Create an OpenShift project or use your existing OpenShift project.
-For instance, to create `camel-quarkus`
+For instance, to create `ceq-services-jvm`
-    ```zsh
+    ```shell script
-    oc new-project camel-quarkus-jvm --display-name="Apache Camel Quarkus Apps - JVM Mode"
+    oc new-project ceq-services-jvm --display-name="Red Hat Camel Extensions for Quarkus Apps - JVM Mode"
     ```
 3. Use either the _**S2I binary workflow**_ or _**S2I source workflow**_ to deploy the `camel-quarkus-http` app as described below.